-There are over 400 species of tropical and sub-tropical passion flowers (Passiflora sp.).
-These vigorous vining plants are recognized for their exotic, ten-petaled, sweet smelling flowers.
-Although they originate from South America, passion flower vines have naturalized all over the tropics.
-Some passion flowers produce highly valued fruit, too, which is used for juices and desserts.
-Unfortunately, passion flower vine problems are common.
-Read on to learn what these may be and what can be done about it.
+There are over 400 species of tropical and subtropical passion flowers (Passiflora sp.).
+These vigorous vining plants are recognized for their exotic, ten petaled, sweet-smelling flowers.
+Although they originate from South America, passionflower vines have naturalized all over the tropics.
+Some passion flowers produce highly valued fruit too, which is used for juices and desserts.
+Unfortunately, passionflower vine problems are common.
+Read on to learn what these may be and what can be done about them.

-One of the issues affecting passion flower vines is that the sweet tasting, purple fruited subspecies is highly susceptible to the root knot nematode.
-Root knot nematode causes a severe thickening of the roots and even death.
-Fortunately, the more acidic, yellow fruited subspecies is resistant to nematodes and can be used for root stock and disease resistant hybridization.
+One of the issues affecting passionflower vines is that the sweet-tasting, purple fruited subspecies are highly susceptible to the root-knot nematode.
+Root-knot nematode causes a severe thickening of the roots and even death.
+Fortunately, the more acidic, yellow fruited subspecies are resistant to nematodes and can be used for rootstock and disease-resistant hybridization.

-There are many passion flower diseases.
-One of the biggest problems with passion flower is the fungus that causes fusarium wilt.
-Fusarium wilt is a soil borne disease that can be deadly.
+There are many passionflower diseases.
+One of the biggest problems with passion flowers is the fungus that causes fusarium wilt.
+Fusarium wilt is a soil-borne disease that can be deadly.
 The first signs are yellowing leaves followed by dying and dropping leaves.
 After that, the branches and trunks split and come away from the bark.
 Finally, the roots discolor and die.
-Again, growing passion vine on the yellow fruited subspecies root stock helps control this problem.
+Again, growing passion vine on the yellow fruited subspecies rootstock helps control this problem.

-Passion flower vine is a highly attractive and, in some cases, edible plant.
-But it is important for gardeners to be prepared for passion flower vine problems.
-Buy only disease resistant species.
-Plant them in the right spot with good quality, fast draining soil in full sun with humid air and plenty of water.
-This should help these plants resist most disease and pests of the passion vine.
+Passionflower vine is a highly attractive and, in some cases, edible plant.
+It is important for gardeners to be prepared for passionflower vine problems though.
+Buy only disease-resistant species.
+Plant them in the right spot with good quality, fast-draining soil in full sun with humid air and plenty of water.
+This should help these plants resist most diseases and pests of the passion vine.